huijing/personal-website-v3/src/content/blog/2017-01-04-hosting-static-site-gitlab-pages.md

     exclude: [vendor, "Gemfile", "Gemfile.lock", node_modules, "gulpfile.js", "package.json"]
     ```

 5. Push your files up to GitLab and watch it run in the pipeline page.
-If you run into a `Could not find a Javascript runtime.` error, which I somehow did, you may need to include the line `gem 'therubyracer'` in your `Gemfile`.
+If you run into a `Could not find a JavaScript runtime.` error, which I somehow did, you may need to include the line `gem 'therubyracer'` in your `Gemfile`.
 [Relevant issue log here](https://github.com/jekyll/jekyll/issues/2327).
-Why is a Javascript runtime needed for a Jekyll site you may ask?
+Why is a JavaScript runtime needed for a Jekyll site you may ask?
 It's most probably not needed, but something up with my site's files <span class="emoji" role="img" tabindex="0" aria-label="person shrugging">&#x1F937;</span>.

 ## Wrapping up